-In order to successfully develop and implement a business concept, small business owners must possess various traits (and some would argue a degree of luck as well).
+To successfully develop and implement a business concept, small business owners must possess various traits (and some would argue a degree of luck as well).
 Included among these are skills and talents which, when combined, allow the small business owner to execute their vision.

 Similarly, when recruiting, small business owners evaluate the skills and talents of prospective employees to assess their fit with the business and the kind of contribution the employee is likely to make.
 But how does one distinguish between a skill and a talent, and why is it important to know the difference?
 At the most, basic level talent is regarded as an inherent ability (i.e. one is born with it), while a skill is regarded as a learned ability.

-Both talents and skills can be honed with further training and coaching (e.g. through situational experiences in the workplace, further education) and can sometimes be indistinguishable in terms of the level of competence achieved.
+Both talents and skills can be honed with further training and coaching (e.g. through situational experiences in the workplace, and further education) and can sometimes be indistinguishable in terms of the level of competence achieved.

 They are also mutually reinforcing as a skill can be learned in a field or area in which one is talented.
-However, because talents are areas in which one has a natural aptitude for, individuals may find that less effort is required to develop talent and that they derive more enjoyment from activities or functions in which they are talented.
+However, because talents are areas in which one has a natural aptitude, individuals may find that less effort is required to develop talent and that they derive more enjoyment from activities or functions in which they are talented.

 Understanding the difference between skills and talents can assist small business owners themselves in identifying the specific products and services their businesses should focus on, as the small business owners’ talents are likely to be the deciding factor (particularly in the early stages of the business).
-Doing what you are good at and intuitively understand makes good business sense, as other areas of expertise can be delegated or outsourced.
+Doing what you are good at and what you intuitively understand makes good business sense, other areas of expertise can be delegated or outsourced.